 If at first you don’t succeed...

-Not surprisingly, after a number of aborted attempts, I realised something was missing.
-It wasn’t just his genius that I lacked but the actual materials I was using.
-They would not behave in the same way as the paint in his work, and the colours had a totally different appearance.
+Not surprisingly, after a number of failed attempts, I realised something was missing.
+It wasn’t just Rembrandts genius that I lacked, but also the actual materials he had used; My original materials would not behave in the same way as the paint used in his work, and the colours had a totally different appearance.

 My quest began.
-I was determined to get what I needed – oil paint that was of the same quality and consistency as that used by the Old Masters.
-After a number of months doing intensive research I turned my flat into a small oil paint factory.
+I was determined to get what I needed – Oil paint that was of the same quality and consistency as that used by the Old Masters.
+After a number of months doing intensive research, I turned my flat into a small oil paint mill.

 There were various experiments before I hit on the right consistency and then gradually the hard work began to pay off, I produced my first paints and suddenly found myself in business.
 Almost immediately I started supplying the Royal College of Art and the Victoria and Albert Museum.
 Word spread and demand for my paint grew at a mindblowing rate.

 My paints are available in 225ml, 60ml and 40ml tubes all over the world.
 If you are new to the collection then the Introductory Set of oil paints and a colour chart would be a great purchase to get you started.
 The high pigment content of my oil paints means that they are more resistant to fading and have a fantastically rich colour.